 Each residence hall for first-year students will have two Associate Faculty Fellows.
 The Associate Fellows will assist the Senior Fellow by helping to generate programming ideas and participating in programming.
 Ideally, the Associate Fellows should each attend at least two organized events a month on average, and maintain a regular but informal presence in the residence hall, including but not limited to visiting at critical times (e.g., move-in day, mid-terms).
 Although there are no hard and fast rules in terms of hours, we expect that a role as an Associate Fellow will involve a commitment of two hours per week during the academic year.
 Associate Faculty Fellows will also be appointed for two year terms, with the option of renewal.
 They will also be expected to participate in any provided training on faculty-student engagement and mentoring.

 The Faculty Fellows Program Advisory Board

 The Faculty Fellows Program Advisory Board will assist in selecting the Fellows, creating training for incoming Fellows, and assessing the success of the Fellows program.
-The Board will consist of one representative from the faculty, one from the Office of the Dean of the College, one from the Office of the Provost, one from Residence Life and Housing, one from Student Life, and one from the Office of Personal and Career Development.
+The Board will consist of at least one representative from the faculty, one from the Office of the Dean of the College, one from the Office of the Provost, one from Residence Life and Housing, and one from the Office of Personal and Career Development.

-Please email Associate Provost Jennifer Collins a copy of your CV and a one to two page memo that describes 1) why you are interested in the program and 2) any specific ideas that you have for the program.
-We would like to receive these materials by December 15.
+Please email Vice Provost Lynn Sutton a copy of your CV and a one to two page memo that describes 1) why you are interested in the program and 2) any specific ideas that you have for the program.
+We would like to receive these materials by February 2, 2015.

 FREQUENTLY ASKED QUESTIONS